SwissDataScienceCenter/renku/docs/admin/index.rst

   If you don't set the ConfigMap name and key,
   `a sample <https://github.com/SwissDataScienceCenter/renku-ui/blob/master/helm-chart/renku-ui/templates/configmap.yaml>`_
   will be used instead.
-You can start from is as a template to create your customized ConfigMap.
+You can start from it as a template to create your customized ConfigMap.

 The `Markdown syntax <https://en.wikipedia.org/wiki/Markdown>`_ is fully supported for the privacy page content.